defoltem/passman/README.md

 # passman
 Password manager.
-It protected be AES.
+It protected by AES.
 # Reqirement
 - gcc
 - ncurses